 Standing since the 12th century, the bridge was once a path for kings during coronation.
 Now, it’s an incredibly popular tourist attraction.

-From the waterfront, we watched the sun set over Prague Castle above the river on the west bank.
+The waterfront is a superb place to watch the sun set over Prague Castle above the river on the west bank.

 Back at the parking garage, we sank gratefully into the VW’s semi-comfortable familiar seats and plotted a course for “home” – Triocamp.
-The next day would be Easter, another fun-filled day exploring Prague Castle, sampling our first “stuffed chimneys”, and for me, getting my first bona fide Czech spanking.
+The next day would be Easter – another fun-filled day exploring Prague Castle, sampling our first “stuffed chimneys”, and for me, getting my first bona fide Czech spanking.
 Yes, you read that correctly.
 I got spanked at Prague Castle.
 And Trav let it happen.